 Personalize aspects of the user’s experience to instill a deep connect and in turn drive creativity while interacting with the system:

 We are more likely to engage in something that we can relate to and is catered to us rather than something generic.
 Giving the users something that they will hold close to their heart gives them something to feel invested in.

 The success of this idea can be mainly attributed to the selection of the celebrities.
 They picked celebrities from two popular fields that people are extremely passionate about.
 They have clear favourites; they believe that their favourite is superior to the others.

 One being cricket, which is the most popular sport in India and everyone, well, almost everyone, loves it!
 Fans have a constant battle between who is better – Virat Kohli or MS Dhoni?

 The other being music and famous bands – another fan favourite.
 Especially, among the young crowd in the universities, One Direction and BTS are a huge sensation with each fan believing their band is better than the other.

-Fun and competition – two of the best motivators out there.
+– two of the best motivators out there.
 Combine the two, and you’ve hit the jackpot.
 People are more likely to engage with something if it seems fun for obvious reasons.